 As the automotive industry thrives, the need for repair and restoration services increases alongside it.
 While a high school diploma used to be enough to qualify you as a mechanic, today, individuals interested in the automotive industry are required to obtain advanced training.
 As innovative manufacturers make it possible for drivers to hang on to their ride for an extended number of years, the demand for reliable, trustworthy, and highly-skilled mechanics continues to rise.

 Pennco Tech’s automotive technician training program in Camden County provides advanced, hands-on training for electrical systems and circuitry, brakes, power trains, computerized engine diagnostics and more.
-On the other hand, their automotive body & paint technician training program covers welding, hand and power tools, plastics, metalwork and finishing, and body repairs.
+On the other hand, their Collision Repair technician training program covers welding, hand and power tools, plastics, metalwork and finishing, and body repairs.

-Here are four tasks you’ll be able to perform upon completing our Automotive Body & Paint Technician program:
+Here are four tasks you’ll be able to perform upon completing our Collision Repair Technician program:

 How to Apply a New Finish to Restored Body Parts